Within each and every one of us is an inner child.

 When healing the child within, I sleep with rose quartz under my pillow.

-Quartz especially clear quartz are great for releasing stagnant vibration.
+Quartz especially clear quartz is great for releasing stagnant vibration.

 So when releasing old emotions, clear quartz work as an amplifier aiding in expediting the release process.